ghettoduke777/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-##Create the game Rock-Paper-Scissors
+## The game Rock-Paper-Scissors
-## A generic game to to played in the console.
+## A generic game to be played in the console.